BuzzFeedNews/nics-firearm-background-checks/README.md

 > Mandated by the Brady Handgun Violence Prevention Act of 1993 and launched by the FBI on November 30, 1998, NICS is used by Federal Firearms Licensees (FFLs) to instantly determine whether a prospective buyer is eligible to buy firearms or explosives.
 Before ringing up the sale, cashiers call in a check to the FBI or to other designated agencies to ensure that each customer does not have a criminal record or isn’t otherwise ineligible to make a purchase.
 More than 100 million such checks have been made in the last decade, leading to more than 700,000 denials.

 The FBI provides data on the number of firearm checks by month, state, and type — [but as a PDF](https://www.fbi.gov/file-repository/nics_firearm_checks_-_month_year_by_state_type.pdf/view).
-The code in this GitHub repository downloads that PDF, parses it, and produces a spreadsheet/CSV of the data. [__Click here to download the data__](data/nics-firearm-background-checks.csv?raw=true), which currently covers November 1998 – January 2023.
+The code in this GitHub repository downloads that PDF, parses it, and produces a spreadsheet/CSV of the data. [__Click here to download the data__](data/nics-firearm-background-checks.csv?raw=true), which currently covers November 1998 – February 2023.

 ## Notes On The Data